BciPy/bcipy.github.io/_posts/2021-05-19-BrainComputerInterfaceCodebase.md

 When writing tests, put them in the correct module, in a tests folder, and prefix the file and test itself with `test` in order for pytest to discover it.
 See other module tests for examples!

-Test requirements must be installed before running: `pip install test_requirements.txt`
+Development requirements must be installed before running: `pip install dev_requirements.txt`

 To run all tests, in the command line: